lcarlso2/task-manager/README.md

 - Create, read, update, and delete todos
 - Inline editing of todo titles
-- Optimistic UI updates for create, update, and delete
+- Optimistic UI updates for create, update, and delete, with cache invalidation to ensure the backend remains the source of truth
 - Clear loading, error, and empty states
 - Completed todos are treated as final:
   - Editing and deletion are disabled once a todo is completed
+- Server-side pagination, filtering, and sorting to support scalability

 ---